 3. Go to the end of Baltzer Lookout and then turn left

 When you see the sign for Baltzer Lookout Hanging Rock continue going straight up the slight hill.
 You’ll walk for about 100 metres and then you’ll be near the cliff edge and be able to see stunning views of the Blue Mountains (see below left).
 Note you won’t be able to see Hanging Rock from here!
 I thought it would be there at the end and would be really easy to spot but it is not yet visible.
 From here you need to turn left and climb down the side of the mountain a little to be able to see Hanging Rock.
 Note there is NO sign for Hanging Rock and the path is unmarked.
 This was where I really struggled to find the path as it wasn’t at all obvious where to go!
 Also please be careful here as it is unfenced – especially if it is windy!

 Turn left and follow the path down the side of the cliff.
 The path is not obvious at all – there are no steps or signs but you can see a path has kind of been marked out in the form of some rocks and tree roots.
 Perhaps before the bush fires and the floods the path was more obvious, but it certainly wasn’t obvious when I went.
-The picture above right is the spot where you need to turn left.

 The path is fairly steep, and be careful if it has rained recently as it can be a bit slippy.
 Hanging Rock is probably only about 100 metres down so it should just take you a few minutes to go down.
 This is how the path looks from the bottom:

 As you descend the side of the mountain Hanging Rock will come into view below you.
 It looks quite small at first, but when you finally get down level and up close with Hanging Rock it looks so impressive.

 4. Enjoy the view